-Both traditional and modern elements are popular in French sports – the most popular sports in France are football, rugby, tennis, and cycling while older people still enjoy the traditional game of pétanque or boules (a game played with heavy metal balls) in the town square.
-Le trotter Français is a type of horseracing where the rider sits in a two-wheeled buggy.
-There are also a number of other ways to get fit in France.
+Both traditional and modern elements are popular in French sports.
+The most popular sports include football, rugby, tennis, and cycling.
+Older people still enjoy the traditional game of pétanque or boules in the town square.

-Rugby is a very popular spectator sport in France and the International team competes in both the 6 Nations Championship and against Southern Hemisphere countries such as South Africa, Australia and New Zealand.
-There are also many amateur rubgy clubs, such as the British Rugby Club of Paris, which was formed in 1923 by English expats living and working in Paris.
+There are also many amateur rugby clubs, such as the British Rugby Club of Paris, which dates back to 1923.
 The club plays friendlies and even tours.
-Over the years, the club has been very competitive winning top honours a number of times in the Corporate League.
+Over the years, the club has been very competitive, winning top honors a number of times in the Corporate League.
 The club is welcoming to all players regardless of ability or nationality.

-Gym membership is not as popular in France as it is in other European countries but it is increasing in popularity steadily over the years.
-France has both private gyms and those owned by the municipalities.
-The private gyms are more expensive but tend to be better equipped.
+Gym membership is not as popular in France as it is in other European countries.
+However, it has steadily increased in popularity over the years.
+There are both private fitness gyms and those owned by the French municipalities.
+The private gyms are more expensive but usually have better equipment.
 Private gyms are usually open 7 days a week, typically from 7.00 to 22.00.

 While it doesn’t scream French fitness, the game of boules, otherwise known as pétanque, is perhaps the sport that is closest to people’s hearts in France.
 Similar to lawn bowling or bocce, the French version is traditionally played with metallic balls on a dirt surface beneath plain trees, with a glass of pastis at hand.